 - French Twist – I’ve never met a crepe I didn’t like.
 French Twist also offers gluten-free crepes, because it’s pretty much the closest thing to heaven on earth.

 - The Antrim 1844 – This is super fancy, super expensive, and super worth it.
 I’ve been a couple times and the food is only outweighed by the ambiance.
 Honestly, don’t even worry about what you order. . . you’ll be too caught up in exploring the historic house and grounds during the cocktail hour to contemplate the menu.

 - Beijing Palace – Order the Sushi Burrito.
 There are four kinds.
 I haven’t tried them all yet, but I’ve accepted the challenge.

 - Thai Classic – Thai food in Carroll County?
 Trust me.
 Try their takeout.

 - J&P Pizza – Maybe it’s because it’s in my hood, maybe it’s because we’re regulars, maybe it’s because they have an off-the-menu gluten-free pizza, but this is my “Friday night no one feels like cooking” go-to.

 - Snickerdoodles – I’ve eaten a lot of carbs in my twenty-some years, and so it is with complete confidence that I can say I SWEAR BY Snicks’ baked goods.
-I’ve gotten my entire office addicted to their cakes, I’ve never had a bad pastry there, and they even make special-order gluten-free items for my high-maintenance stomach.
+I’ve gotten my entire office addicted to their cakes, I’ve never had a bad pastry there, and they even make special-order gluten-free items for those of you who avoid gluten.
 But the icing on top of their out-of-this-world cake is that they genuinely care about their employees and their customers.
 I’ve seen them stand up to unnecessarily rude customers as readily as I’ve witnessed them work overtime to remedy a tiny mistake.